 Tips for Demonstrating Respect

 You can demonstrate respect with simple, yet powerful actions.
 This is a list of ways in which you can demonstrate respect for others in your workplace.
-These ideas will help you avoid needless, insensitive, unmeant disrespect, too.
+These ideas will also help you avoid needless, insensitive, unmeant disrespect, too.
 Try them; your colleagues and managers will respect you more for trying.

 - Treat people with courtesy, politeness, and kindness.